oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 ## Resources

-Now that you've built your first Node.js site using OIDC to handle authentication using our new [oidc-middleware library](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware), you might want to learn more about OIDC.
+Now that you've built your first Node.js site using OIDC to handle authentication using our [oidc-middleware library](https://github.com/okta/okta-oidc-middleware), you might want to learn more about OIDC.

 One of my good friends and co-workers [Micah